giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 > The numerical results and their comparison with the independent analytical reference are reported in the validation comparison document.

 ### 5. Run the independent analytical reference for the baseline case

-After the CSF-to-OpenSees model has been executed, the same baseline YAML input is evaluated with an independent analytical reference procedure.
+After the beam model has been executed, the same baseline YAML input is evaluated with an independent analytical reference procedure.

-The purpose of this step is to provide a second response calculation that is independent from both computational paths used in the numerical model.
-In particular, this reference calculation does not use the CSF analysis library and does not use OpenSees.
-It is implemented as an autonomous integration procedure that reads the same YAML input data and computes the structural response directly from the stiffness distributions defined in the file.
+The purpose of this step is to provide a second response calculation that is independent from the numerical model.
+This reference calculation does not use the CSF library and does not use OpenSees.
+It reads the same YAML input data and computes the structural response directly from the stiffness distributions defined in the file.

 The analytical reference is executed with: